donders-research-data-management/rdm-wiki/rdm-wiki/en/protocols/researcher.md

 #### 10.2.10	Associating to the RDC

-All publications of which the results depend on data are also represented in the repository as a RDC, and therefore every DSC is associated with a RDC.
-The DSC must be associated with this RDC by adding the RDC identification number as an attribute.
+All publications of which the results depend on data are also represented in the repository as a RDC, and therefore a DSC can be associated with one or multiple RDC.
+The DSC must be associated with the corresponding RDCs.

 #### 10.2.11	 DSC closure